-There are also several limitations of the data set.
-First, for many transactions the quantities are missing.
-Hence, we cannot measure the amount of trade in terms of quantities and we cannot investigate how prices per unit vary.
-Second, the description of goods and the categorization of goods is inconsistent across platforms such that it is hard to compare what is traded.
+is traded.
 Some platforms explicitly emphasize exchange of services, while on all platforms both services and goods are admitted.
 Third, the data set does not contain member characteristics that could be compared across platforms.
 For instance, only for some platforms, there is information on age or gender or duration of membership; and there is no information about education or income.
 A few members were labeled as firms.
 As a test of robustness, we excluded all members that are identifiable as firms.
 This does not change any of the qualitative results.

-C.2 Pricing Rules
+C.2.
+Pricing rules

-ID price recommendation currency F1 Performance is exchanged 1:1 - one hour of performance entitles to one hour of counter-performance hours F2 An exchange rate of 1:1 is assumed.
-One hour of performance entitles to obtain one hour of performance for personal use. hours F3 The exchange among those willing to trade is accounted in hours and minutes. hours F4 Concerning the exchange of performance the following holds: Each hour has the same value. hours W1 Goods and services are generally traded according to currency hour- units. hour-units W2 The exchange partners determine the performance's value in currency units.
-As a point of reference, we recommend to value one hour working time by 100 currency units. units W3 We recommend to charge 100 currency units per hour.
-But two exchange partners decide on the price themselves. units since it ties each service to its duration, while using another currency gives much more flexibility.
+The main difference between platforms concerns the price setting, which is strictly restricted on platforms F1-F4 and more flexible on the other platforms W1-W3 (see Table C.1).
+Notice that using hours as currency fixes prices automatically since it ties each service to its duration, while using another currency gives much more flexibility.
 Hence, even if some platforms' price recommendations read similarly, the distinction between the platforms with fixed prices (F1-F4) and those with more flexible prices (W1-W3) is clear-cut.
 Other potentially relevant differences concern restrictions of the budget from below or above; and rules on how much to pay each year as a membership fee.
 In sum, it is however remarkable how similar the rules on these platforms are.